 There is some scope for the European Central Bank to extend the end date of asset purchases or change the composition of those purchases.
 Both for different reasons.
 Eurozone inflation remains stubbornly low.
 This in the mind of a central banker means a longer time is needed for the policy to work, rather than it isn’t working and should be stopped.
 It’s estimated that the ECB could significantly crowd out some areas of the bond market by December, meaning it may need to change the rules on which bonds it can buy.
-A change to the capital key would be a big step and thus unlikely at this stage, since it would risk accusations of monetary financing.
+A change to the capital key would be a big step since it would risk accusations of monetary financing.

 EURUSD – After the topside break of 1.1245, the euro stalled with a harami on Wednesday.
 Next potential resistance from 1.1340 then 1.1365 with 1.12 then 1.1130 as possible support.